Nin17/dxraylib/README.md

 #### Argument dtypes

 In xraylib_np, the arguments are required to have the correct dtype.
-In jaxraylib this requirement is relaxed, and arguments can take any numerical type - except for ```Z``` which is still required to have an integer or boolean type:
+In $\partial xraylib$ this requirement is relaxed, and arguments can take any numerical type - except for ```Z``` which is still required to have an integer or boolean type:

 ```python
 E = -E.astype(int)